 Please call one week in advance to make reservations.
 Do not email your reservation.
 You must call the park at 740-774-1126 to reserve a spot for your child.

 All supplies will be provided.
 Admission is free!
 Please callone weekin advance to make reservations at 740-774-1126.

 Please Note: Students must be accompanied by an adult during the entire program.
 Students are not required to attend every session.
 Sign-up for a program according to the age of your child.

 Prehistoric Paddle on Paint Creek

 Boaters begin the journey at Water's Edge Canoe Livery.
 You may bring your own boat or rent a Kayak or Canoe from the livery.
-From Water's Edge Canoe Livery boaters are shuttled to just north of Seip Earthwork to the shores of Paint Creek where the program begins.
-The tour is approximately 8 miles and will last from 3 hours to 5 hours, ending at Jones Levee bridge where boaters will be picked up and shuttled back to Water's Edge Canoe Livery.
-Boaters also have the option to paddle on 11 miles to Water's Edge Canoe Livery.
-Things to bring along: Sack Lunch, Water, Sunscreen and Bugspray
+From Water's Edge Canoe Livery boaters are shuttled north of Seip Earthwork at route 41 on the shores of Paint Creek where the program begins.
+The tour is approximately 6 miles and will last from 3 hours to 5 hours, ending at the beautiful Copperas Mountain, where boaters will be picked up and shuttled back to Water's Edge Canoe Livery.
+A short hike to the central mound of Seip Earthworks is included in this tour.

-For more information, click here to visit the park page with future dates and contact information.
+* For more information, visit the park Canoe/Kayak Page for rental / bus shuttle fees info, dates and contact information.